Privacy Settings

 • Integration with other systems: A footfall system is often not isolated.
 Integrations with video management systems, business intelligence (bi) or pos systems are often desired.

-The below video shows how footfall measurements can be obtained using a people counting software based on video analytics.
+The video below shows how footfall measurements can be obtained using a people counting software based on video analytics.

 Further References: